 Research heirloom vegetable plants.
 Learn what used to be grown before the advent of plumbing.
 There are many vegetables out there that will love your xeriscape climate.
 Contact your local agricultural extension agency and ask for lists of plants they suggest for your area.

 For vegetables that may not adapt as easily to drier conditions, take plastic containers with a few holes drilled in the bottom and bury them at the base of the plants just enough that the tops are still sticking out.
 Use these for watering.
 They will remain full for longer periods, reducing your need for continual watering.
-Check them occasionally to prevent your vegetables from drying out and fill as needed.
+Check them occasionally to prevent your vegetables from drying out and fill them as needed.

 Consider growing plants that avoid the drought season.
 For instance, many vegetable plants have a fast growth cycle and produce crops well before the heat of summer arrives.
 Plants finished before drought conditions become severe include: